Grilled Flatbread with Figs, Goat Cheese, Prosciutto and Arugula

 1 tsp extra virgin olive oil plus more for the grill

-- Spread or roll the dough very thin, but even.
-Try not to get areas which are too thin because these will form holes and burn easily.
+Spread or roll the dough very thin, but even.
+Try not to get areas that are too thin because these will form holes and burn easily.
 If you have a pizza peel, use this to help slide the dough easily onto the grill.

 Tip: Rub the surface of the grill with a rolled kitchen towel (use an old one you can throw away), lightly dipped in oil (be careful, use tongs to do this).
 This will help keep the dough from sticking.